I had the opportunity to fly Turkish Airlines business class direct from New York City (JFK) to Istanbul airport on an overnight flight.

 Business-class on long-haul flights is the Holy Grail of air travel, and this was only the second time I'd experienced it.

 Turkish Airlines, one of the White House Summit on Study Abroad sponsors, generously invited all the bloggers in attendance to fly business class to Istanbul.

 They also gave us complimentary Elite status in their Miles&Smiles frequent flyer program, which is entirely new territory for me.
 Turkish Airlines joined Star Alliance in 2008.

-Once the dates were confirmed, and my ticket booked, I asked a friend who regularly flies business class to Europe what to expect.
+Once the dates were confirmed and my business class ticket from North America booked, I asked a friend who regularly flies business class to Europe what to expect.